MichalBravansky/lightweight-shell/README.md

 - **Command Help**: The shell supports the `--help` option, which provides help and usage information for a specific command.
 This feature is useful for understanding the available options and arguments for each command.

-- **Helpful Commands**: There several helpful commands included that are commonly used for file system manipulation and quality of life.
+- **Helpful Commands**: There are several helpful commands included that are commonly used for file system manipulation and quality of life.
 These commands include `mkdir` for creating directories, `rm` for removing files and directories, and `clear` for clearing the shell's output.

 ## Implementation Details